nathanathan/AngularMeta-circularFormBuilder/README.md

 so the value will stay when the field's name is changed.
 The code in this repo implements the former approach, but I've experimented with the later in this jsfiddle: http://jsfiddle.net/YF57A/7/

+If you remove the circular refrences you can also use this as a traditional form builder.